Thelma is an award-winning writer living in the Blue Ridge Mountains. She enjoys writing about rural America, especially Appalachia.

 "The essential mistake that Barack Obama is making is that he believes Lyndon Johnson's Great Society entitlements can elevate the poor to prosperity.
 They can't.
 In 1965, the poverty rate in this country stood at 14 percent.
 Now, after untold trillions have been spent fighting poverty, the poverty rate is 14.3 percent.
 Amazing, is it not?
 The conclusion, America is bankrupting itself with an entitlement philosophy that does little."

 — Bill O'Reilly, formerly of Fox News July 26, 2011 (Conservative)

 O’Reilly’s comment overlooks the actual purpose of the Great Society programs, which wasn’t to boost incomes directly, in a way that would be detectable in poverty statistics, but rather to "improve the health care, nutrition and educational attainment or performance of Americans."

 — Gary Burtless, Economist with the Brookings Institution (Centrist-to-Liberal)

 Mr. Fletcher was never able to break out of poverty.
 After Johnson's anti-poverty programs went into effect, Fletcher began receiving a monthly disability check for $282.
 The Food Stamp Act of 1964 helped with food expenses for his large family.

 As punishment for the journalist's death, Hobart Ison was given 10 years in prison for voluntary manslaughter.
-Amazingly, he got out on parole after serving only 1 year.
+Amazingly, he got out on parole after serving only one year.

-The state of Kentucky is the 46th poorest state in the US.
-The states that are poorer include Alabama, West Virginia, Arkansas, and the 50th poorest state is Mississippi.
+The state of Kentucky is one of the poorest states in the US.
+The states that are poorer include Alabama, West Virginia, and Arkansas, and the poorest state is Mississippi.
 With the exception of Arkansas, all are located in Appalachia.

 The numbers speak for themselves.